msveshnikov/midi-player/README.md

 ## 4. Project Structure

-The project follows a typical Vite + React setup:
+The project follows a typical Vite + React setup

 # TODO

 -   make it look nicer
+-   fix playback - process all events